vennietweek/uni-recommendation/README.md

 My main contributions:
 * Ideating on how we would use the US College Scorecard dataset, coming up with the objectives and requirements of the recommendation system
 * Formulating the 2-step model approach to work with how the data was structured.
-We first used an unsupervised classification model to predict schools a student can consider based on their profile, then used a regression model to predict earnings based on the aggregated feature vectors of the schools.
+We first used a classification model to predict schools a student can consider based on their profile, then used a regression model to predict earnings based on the aggregated feature vectors of the schools.
 More details are below.
 * Helping with data preprocessing (including feature encoding and scaling) and exploratory data analysis (feature correlation analysis, data visualisations)
 * Training the classification model and building the foundations for the recommendation system